hsubox76/kitapp/README.md

 ## TODO

-- Make family editable in Single Contact View
+- Make sure notification scheduling is updated in all possible cases
-- Notifications
 - Contact notes - should show up in Event View
-- Proper UI for creating new account and logging in
 - Set up local storage / offline capability
 - Confirmation on "cancel" event
 - Event history where you can view Done and Canceled events